TEAMuP-dev/pyharp/README.md

 This will create a local Gradio endpoint at the URL `http://localhost:<PORT>`, as well as a forwarded public Gradio endpoint at the URL `https://<RANDOM_ID>.gradio.live/`.

-Below, you can see an example command line output after running `app.py`.
-It shows both the local endpoint (local URL) and the forwarded enpoint (public URL)
+Below, you can see example command line output after running `app.py`.
+Both the local endpoint (local URL) and the forwarded endpoint (public URL) are shown:

 <!--TODO - updated screenshot-->
 ![example commandline output for deploying a gradio app.py](https://github.com/user-attachments/assets/6d27b6eb-9cf3-4f45-badc-9547b24f2091)

-You can see your Gradio app in HARP by loading either the local URL or public URL as a custom path in HARP, as is shown below.
+The Gradio app can be loaded in HARP as a custom path using either the local or public URL, as shown below.

 <!--TODO - updated screenshot-->
 ![example commandline output for deploying a gradio app.py](https://github.com/user-attachments/assets/44ef5c6d-582a-4848-9988-cba3ca4ab941)